lizyness/SSOAutoCrafting/README.md

 ## Description

-AutoHotKey script for automatic crafting in Star Stable Online.
+AutoHotKey script for automatic actions in Star Stable Online.
+The following actions are supported :
+- Auto crafting in Valedale's menus
+- Planting and fertilizing Valedale's Garden
+- Horse Care

 ## Usage